Smallville season 10: Characters

-In addition, Geoff Johns, who previously wrote the introductions for the Legion of Super-Heroes and the Justice Society of America, wrote an episode "Booster" that introduced superheroes Blue Beetle and Booster Gold, including a Suicide Squad member Rick Flag.
-The version of Blue Beetle is that of Jaime Reyes, and Booster Gold is modeled directly after his comic book counterpart, including his personality and history.
-The second Blue Beetle Ted Kord was also introduced in that episode.
+In addition, Geoff Johns, who previously wrote the introductions for the Legion of Super-Heroes and the Justice Society of America, wrote the episode "Booster" that introduced superheroes Booster Gold and Blue Beetle.
+The version of Blue Beetle is Jaime Reyes, and Booster Gold is modeled directly after his comic book counterpart, including his personality and history.
+The second Blue Beetle, Ted Kord, was also introduced in that episode.
 Johns admitted that his choice of which comic book character to introduce was based solely on his personal preference, as he is a fan of Blue Beetle and Booster Gold and has a history of writing for those characters.
-These introductions come at a time when Clark needs to have interactions with the characters to "propel him forward".
+These introductions came at a time when Clark needed to have interactions with the characters to "propel him forward".
 He noted that the two characters embody what Clark needs to learn: being in the public eye and fully accepting his alien heritage.
 Johns pointed out that Booster Gold is all about being in the spotlight, while Clark is not.
 At the same time, Blue Beetle is trying to understand the alien technology he has been given.
 Johns also stated that Booster's introduction serves to show Clark that society needs a hero to look up to.
+Eric Martsolf was cast as Booster, Sebastian Spence was cast as Kord, and Jaren Brandt Bartlett portrayed Jaime.

-Eric Martsolf was cast as Booster Gold.
-Sebastian Spence was cast as the Ted Kord version of the Blue Beetle and Jaren Brandt Bartlett as the Jaime Reyes version.
 In addition to the return of Lois's father and sister, Teri Hatcher was cast as Lois's mother.
-Hatcher, who starred as Lois Lane for four seasons of Lois & Clark: The New Adventures of Superman, appeared in lost video footage that Lois discovers.
-Callum Blue returned for the 19th episode, "Dominion".
-Rosenbaum returned to the series after he finally agreed to appear in the series finale and expressed that his return for the final episode was for the fans.
-Chris Gauthier reprised the role as Toyman.
+Hatcher, who starred as Lois in Lois & Clark: The New Adventures of Superman (1993–1997), appeared in lost video footage that Lois discovers.
+Blue returned as Zod for the episode "Dominion".
+Rosenbaum returned to the series after he finally agreed to appear in the series finale and expressed that his return was for the fans.
+Chris Gauthier reprised his role as Toyman.